incognitochain/incognito-cli/README.md

    This function helps withdraw portal tokens (BTC) out of the Incognito network.

 OPTIONS:
-   --privateKey value, -p value            A base58-encoded Incognito private key --externalAddress value, --eAddr value  A valid remote address for the currently-processed tokenID.
+   --privateKey value, -p value, --prvKey value  A base58-encoded Incognito private key --externalAddress value, --eAddr value        A valid remote address for the currently-processed tokenID.
 User MUST make sure this address is valid to avoid the loss of money.
    --amount value, --amt value                   The Incognito amount of the action (default: 0) --tokenID value, --id value                   The Incognito tokenID of the un-shielding asset (default: "b832e5d3b1f01a4f0623f7fe91d6673461e1f5d37d91fe78c5c2e6183ff39696")

 ```